SM 18x175 [2xM5] / N42 - magnetic roller

 - They possess very high magnetic induction on the surface of the magnet,

-- Key role in modern technologies – are used in computer drives, electric motors, medical apparatus and various technologically advanced devices.
+- Key role in the industry of new technologies – are utilized in hard drives, electric motors, medical apparatus or other highly developed apparatuses.

 Disadvantages of neodymium magnets: